-Air fryer frozen vegetables are so fast easy and shockingly quite tasty with a simple drizzle of olive oil and salt and pepper.
+Air fryer frozen vegetables are beyond easy to make and they’re tasty as can be with a simple drizzle of olive oil and a dash of salt and pepper.
 If you want to dress them up a bit, try sprinkling some french fry seasoning on them for extra flavor!

 Air Fryer Frozen Vegetables

-I fully realize it sounds crazy, but would you believe that a package of frozen mixed vegetables can be air fried to crispy tender greatness – AND that this was an afternoon snack I devoured?
-I’m here to tell you that air fryer frozen vegetables really are a great side dish.
+I realize it sounds a little bit crazy, but would you believe that a package of frozen mixed vegetables can be air fried to crispy tender greatness – AND that this was an afternoon snack I devoured?
+I’m here to tell you that air fryer frozen vegetables really are a great side dish or snack.

 So, grab a bag or three of frozen vegetables next time you’re at the grocery store and you won’t have any excuse not to have a terrific vegetable side dish for your dinner even when the refrigerator’s produce drawers are empty.